Nonadiabatic instanton rate theory beyond the golden-rule limit: Fourth-order instanton rate theory

 Explicitly, the conditions in \eqn{eq:k4a-sd} are satisfied by $\vec{x}_{1\ldots4} = \vec{x}^{\ddagger}$, $\tau_0 = \tau_1 = 0$ and $\tau = 2 \tauGR$.
 It follows that the stationary action $S_{\fa} = 2 S_2$.
 To relate the derivatives of the two actions, let us denote $S_0 \equiv S_0(\vec{x}'', \vec{x}', \tfrac{\beta \hbar}{2} - \tauGR)$ and $S_1 \equiv S_1(\vec{x}'', \vec{x}', \tauGR)$.
 We then define

 where $\mat{\Theta}, \, \mat{\Theta}_n$ are symmetric $f \by f$ matrices, $\vec{w}_n$ are $f$-dimensional column vectors, $\zeta_n$ are scalars, and the derivatives are all evaluated at the GR stationary point.
-Thus all of the above quantities are directly available from a GR instanton calculation and can be evaluated numerically within the ring-polymer formulation, as described in the Appendix of \Refx{GoldenRPI}.
-It follows that the Hessian of $S_{\fa}$ at its stationary point is the symmetric matrix\footnote{For clarity we only show the lower triangle.}
+Thus all of the above quantities are directly available from a GR instanton calculation and can be evaluated numerically within the ring-polymer formulation as described in \Refx{GoldenRPI}.